robystar/rohberg.doorman/README.rst

 Configuration
 ==============

-Then open the security control panel of your Plone site.
+Open the security control panel of your Plone site.
 New fields let you define your custom password policy via regular expressions and define password expiration.